AlgebraicJulia/Decapodes.jl/docs/src/navier_stokes/ns.md

 However, different choices in discretization are chosen for purposes of brevity, to demonstrate novel discretizations of certain operators, and to demonstrate the automated Decapodes workflow.

 The different formulations are given in the following decapode expressions.
+The full code that generated these results is available in [a julia script](ns.jl).

 ```julia
 eq11_vorticity = @decapode begin